Cannabis is coming out of the closet!

 Cannabis will be packaged in easier-to-consume ways, whether it’s pre-dosed, or paired with other products like wine.

 Cannabis lattes at your local cafe, Designer one-hitters on the living room table, Weed drops in the office; the world is taking a re-look.

 Experiential packaging will enable experiencing the cannabis product.
 The next thing in packaging would be with regards to keeping it child-proof.

 Major celebrity-driven brands : The Bob Marley Estate, Take A Hit From Mike Tyson, Whoopi Goldberg’s, Whoopi & Maya.

 The global cannabis market is valued at about $142 billion in comparison to a coffee market valued at $80 billion per year.
-Cannabis is considered the largest cash crop in the U.S. and has a growth rate far larger than corn, cotton and wheat.
+Cannabis is considered the largest cash crop in the U.S. and has a growth rate far larger than corn, cotton, and wheat.

 The legal marijuana market in the U.S. is expected to near $150 billion by 2025.
 Medical marijuana is estimated to be valued at 100.03 billion by 2025.

 Source: The Cannabis Industry Annual Report

 By product type, the marijuana buds segment was estimated to be dominant in 2016 with a revenue share of 62.9% and is estimated to be valued at USD 82.9 billion by the end of 2025.

 Recreational cannabis was a $6 billion industry in 2016 and is projected to increase more than 700% to $50 billion in annual legal sales by 2026, according to financial firm Cowen and Co.
 The average marijuana user spends $647 on legal purchases of the drug annually which is tiny compared with the U.S. alcohol market, worth around $58 billion a year.

-Eaze and GreenRush are leading from the forefront in medical marijuana delivery.
+Eaze and GreenRush are leading from the forefront of medical marijuana delivery.
 However, there’s a growing stable of startups like “Uber for weed” or the “Amazon of cannabis.”

-Baker ,the CRM and marketing automation platform for dispensaries is active in more than 1,000 dispensaries and with over 1.2 million customers across the US and Canada.
+Baker, the CRM, and marketing automation platform for dispensaries are active in more than 1,000 dispensaries and with over 1.2 million customers across the US and Canada.

 Flowhub is the green standard in seed-to-sale tech and helps bud tenders manage products and discounts in dispensaries, and generates data visualizations and reports.
 The startup has $3.8 million in total funding and continues to expand to more dispensaries.